 “Judge Ashleigh has dedicated her life and career to public service.
 She has served the citizens of North Carolina as a District Court Judge, Assistant Attorney General, and Assistant District Attorney.”

 Judge Ashleigh Parker Dunston was born and raised in Hickory, North Carolina.
 She is the daughter of Jason and Elizabeth Parker.
 Her father, Jason, is a retired Prosecutor, and a former Wake County Assistant District Attorney.
 He was also the first African-American to practice law in Catawba County.
-Ashleigh is married to Daniel Dunston of Louisburg, NC and they have three children.
-Ashleigh and her family are active members of Vision Church in Raleigh.
+Judge Ashleigh has two amazing boys and is active at her church.

 Judge Ashleigh attended undergrad at Wake Forest University where she received a Bachelor of Arts in Psychology.
 Upon completion of her undergraduate degree, she attended North Carolina Central University School of Law where she graduated cum laude.
 She has been practicing law since she was 24 years old.